-There are two types of burn rate, gross burn rate and net burn rate.
+There are two types of burn rate: gross and net.
 The former is simply a measure of how much revenue a company is bringing in; the latter is its revenue minus expenditures (salaries, utilities, taxes, interest payments, etc.).

 Burn rate isn’t only important for startups.
 It’s also useful for established companies during a crisis, such as the coronavirus pandemic, when revenue for hotels, airlines, restaurants, for example, dries up.
 At such times mangers may calculate their burn rate more frequently than monthly and consider ways to trim variable costs and discretionary expenses.

 Calculating burn rate requires four key numbers.
 Here’s a breakdown of each: